 The admissions process is intended to identify candidates that have demonstrated sufficient mastery of the learning objectives to be admitted as members of the CAS.
-Examinations that provide a means for betterprepared candidates to demonstrate that mastery are critical to meeting that objective.
+Examinations that provide a means for better-prepared candidates to demonstrate that mastery are critical to meeting that objective.

 Educators often refer to a tool called Bloom's Taxonomy to classify questions into six cognitive levels.
-Bloom's levels range from Level 1, broadly characterized as knowledge, to Level 6, characterized as evaluation.
+Bloom levels range from Level 1, broadly characterized as knowledge, to Level 6, characterized as evaluation.
 Lower levels of the taxonomy stress recall of facts and an understanding of main ideas; higher levels within the taxonomy stress synthesis, comparison, and subtlety of understanding.

-Bloom's levels are as follows:
+Bloom levels are as follows:

-Level 1: Knowledge-tests the ability of the candidate to recall or remember knowledge or facts

-Level 2: Comprehension-requires the candidate to demonstrate comprehension of central concepts through explanation of those concepts

-Level 3: Application - measures the candidate's ability to apply ideas and concepts to new situations

-Level 4: Analysis-requires the candidate to analyze information by separating material into component parts, including identification of facts and development of inferences with respect to a situation

-Level 5: Synthesis-tests the ability of a candidate to synthesize, or combine, concepts or ideas and develop and defend the position resulting from that combination

-Level 6: Evaluation-requires the candidate to support conclusions by evaluating the validity of ideas and concepts
+- Level 1: Knowledge-tests the ability of the candidate to recall or remember knowledge or facts - Level 2: Comprehension-requires the candidate to demonstrate comprehension of central concepts through explanation of those concepts - Level 3: Application-measures the candidate's ability to apply ideas and concepts to new situations - Level 4: Analysis-requires the candidate to analyze information by separating material into component parts, including identification of facts and development of inferences with respect to a situation - Level 5: Synthesis-tests the ability of a candidate to synthesize, or combine, concepts or ideas and develop and defend the position resulting from that combination - Level 6: Evaluation-requires the candidate to support conclusions by evaluating the validity of ideas and concepts

-The test specifications for each upper-level examination include the long-term target range of points for each Bloom's cognitive level.
-A thorough review of the learning objectives in the Bloom's context described above will help the candidate to assess the level of mastery that the CAS expects successful candidates to demonstrate.

-Generally, questions at higher Bloom's levels will have higher associated point values.
-As a result, examinations with higher synthesis and evaluation targets will contain fewer questions that may result in less syllabus coverage on a particular exam.
+Generally, questions at higher Bloom levels will have higher associated point values.
+As a result, examinations with more questions at higher Bloom levels will contain fewer questions, which may result in less syllabus coverage on a particular exam.